-In the event of an accident during classroom or laboratory session, the event will be reported to the Program Director.
-The student will fill out an incident report form and provide copies to the Program Director and the Union County College Security Office.
-In the event of an exposure during a clinical affiliation, affiliation procedures will be followed as well as contacting the ACCE and filling a PTA program incident report.
+In the event of an accident during a classroom or laboratory session, the event will be reported to the Program Director.
+The student will fill out an incident report form obtained from public safety.
+In the event of an exposure during a clinical affiliation, affiliation procedures will be followed, as well as contacting the ACCE and filling a PTA program incident report.